BanalG/Guppy/lib/guppy-stores/README.md

 5. Write doc _but this is a unnecessary step because you have well documented your code in [dartdoc] format, isn't it ? ;-)_
 6. Send a pull request

+Fork it!
+Create your feature branch: git checkout -b my-new-feature Commit your changes: git commit -m 'Add some feature' Push to the branch: git push origin my-new-feature Submit a pull request :D

 ### Below some inspiration of needed stores

 #### Browser stores